-Anything left goes to your beneficiaries.
-If your estate can pay off the mortgage without having to sell the property they can do so.
+Everything else is sent to your beneficiaries.
+They may pay off the mortgage without having to sell the home if your estate can do so.

-- An Interest roll-up mortgage: you get a lump sum or are paid a regular amount, and get charged interest which is added to the loan.
-This means you don’t have to make any regular payments.
-The amount you borrowed, including the rolled-up interest is then repaid when the house is then sold.
+An Interest roll-up mortgage is a type of mortgage in which you receive a lump sum or are paid a regular amount, and the interest on it is added to the loan.
+This means you don’t have to make any additional payments.
+When the property is sold, the borrowed money, plus any rolled-up interest, is repaid.

-- An interest-paying mortgage:you get a lump sum and make either monthly or ad-hoc payments.
-This reduces, or stops, the impact of interest roll-up.
-Some plans also allow you to pay off capital, if you so wish.
+With an interest-paying mortgage you get a lump sum and make either monthly or ad-hoc payments.
+This reduces or stops, the impact of interest roll-up.
+Some plans also allow you to pay off the capital, if you so wish.
 The amount you borrowed is repaid when your home is sold.

 You can also decide whether you want the money as a lump sum or whether you want it to fund an income.